-About the SCS Student Advisory BoardThe Student Advisory Board is a group of students who serve in a consultative role to Student Counseling Services (SCS).
-The Student Advisory Board allows SCS to obtain valuable, first-hand feedback about current policies, procedures, and services.
-The board also provides ideas about ways in which SCS can better assist the Auburn University community.
+About the SCPS Student Advisory BoardThe Student Advisory Board is a group of students who serve in a consultative role to Student Counseling and Psychological Services (SCPS).
+The Student Advisory Board allows SCPS to obtain valuable, first-hand feedback about current policies, procedures, and services.
+The board also provides ideas about ways in which SCPS can better assist the Auburn University community.

 - Be a currently enrolled Auburn University undergraduate or graduate student.